SygyzyH/CUDA-C-Raytracer/README.md

 To quit, either close the window or press ESC and accept the prompt.

 ## TODO
 This project is far from being complete.
-Here is a list of the features i think would be nice to have:
+Here is a list of the features I think would be nice to have:
 - [X] Diffused lighting
 - [X] Specular lighting
 - [X] Triangles